executors/executors/simplification_proposal.md

 cardinality properties are not mutually exclusive, because it is possible for a single executor type to have both kinds of execution functions.

+Unlike the directionality and cardinality properties, which imply the existence of certain execution functions, other properties modify the behavior of those functions.

 **Blocking.** There are three mutually-exclusive blocking properties :
 `never_blocking`, `possibly_blocking`, and `always_blocking`.
-Unlike the
+The blocking
-directionality and cardinality properties, which imply the existence of certain execution functions, the blocking properties instead guarantee the blocking behavior of those member functions.
+properties guarantee the blocking behavior of an executor's execution functions.
 For example, when `.execute(task)` is called on an executor whose blocking property is `never_blocking`, then the forward progress of the calling thread will never be blocked pending the completion of the execution agent created by the call.
 The same guarantee holds for every other execution function of that executor.
 The net effect is that, unlike in P0443R1, the blocking behavior of execution functions is completely a property of the executor type.
 However, that property can be changed at will by transforming the executor into a different type through a call to `require()`.

 **Continuations.** There are two mutually-exclusive properties for indicate that a task submitted to an executor represents a continuation of the calling thread: `continuation`